Glencore, JPMorgan sued over warehouse aluminum prices

 The Florida lawsuit alleges “manipulation of the aluminum market through supply price fixing,” among other practices.

-Additional reporting by Susan Thomas and Josephine Mason in London; Editing by Amran Abocar, Tom Pfeiffer and Jim Marshall
+Additional reporting by Susan Thomas in London; Editing by Amran Abocar and Tom Pfeiffer